Support your students’ study habits with gamification.

-Quitch has been developed and proven in a higher education environment by students and lecturers using mobile gamification to make learning more engaging, motivating and fun.
+Quitch has been developed and proven in a higher education environment, with students and lecturers, to make learning more engaging, motivating and fun.

 Quitch has been shown to improve retention by 12% and academic performance by 7%, in studies of accounting and chemistry university students.

 Quitch helps educators use the innate sociability and technology aptitude of secondary education students to drastically improve their learning experience and outcomes.

 On average, 25% of students drop out of each university subject within the first four weeks of teaching.
 Quitch deepens student engagement by making learning more sociable and enjoyable, and easier for lecturers to address individual and group difficulties with course content.

 Vocational Education and Apprenticeships

 Quitch helps bridge the gap between classroom and workplace by pushing useful knowledge and revision reminders straight to your students’ pockets.
 With Quitch, you can back up on-the-job training with the supporting knowledge students need to succeed.